Jake McCarthy Player Props: Diamondbacks vs. Rays

 Jake McCarthy At The Plate

-- McCarthy is hitting .240 with four doubles, three triples, two home runs and 14 walks.
+- McCarthy is batting .241 with four doubles, three triples, two home runs and 14 walks.

-- In 54.3% of his 46 games this season, McCarthy has picked up at least one hit.
-He's also had 11 multi-hit games.

-- He has hit a home run in two of 46 games played this season, and in 1.2% of his plate appearances.
+- McCarthy enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .263.

 - In nine games this season, McCarthy has picked up an RBI, with more than one RBI once.